Apprenticeship training – how it works:

 Subsidized technical training at the Sheet Metal Workers Training Centre

 SMWTCS is the only private not for profit sheet metal training provider designated by the provincial government.
-Sources of funding for SMWTCS include: funding arrangement with Industry Training Authority (ITA), tuition paid by each apprentice, grants from the Sheet Metal Industry Training Board.
+Sources of funding for SMWTCS include: funding arrangement with SkilledTradesBC, tuition paid by each apprentice, grants from the Sheet Metal Industry Training Board.